KJasman/CSC360-Handbook/Chapter1.typ

 === Setting Up Git
 #v(.15in)
 If you are a student in CSC360 at UVic, you likely have access to the UVic CSC Linux Server – which has Git installed for your convenience.
-If you plan on exclusively using the CSC Servers for the duration of CSC 360, you may skip ahead to the #link(<basic-config>)[basic configuration] section.
+If you plan on exclusively using the CSC Servers for the duration of CSC 360, you may skip ahead to the #link(<basic-config>)[#underline[basic configuration]] section.

 *Installing Git*
 - Windows: Download from git-scm.com and follow the installation wizard.